Murdoch Mysteries: History

-The series has its origins in 2004 as a three episode made-for-TV movie, starring Peter Outerbridge in the lead role.
+The series has its origins in 2004 as a series of three made-for-TV movies, starring Peter Outerbridge in the lead role.
 Its original title at that time was Murder 19C: The Detective Murdoch Mysteries.
+The supporting cast included Keeley Hawes as Dr. Julia Ogden, Colm Meaney as Inspector Brackenreid and Matthew MacFadzean as Constable Crabtree.

-In 2006, a thirteen-episode series based on the novels was picked up, but there were questions about Outerbridge's continuing availability, since he was already starring in another series, ReGenesis.
-By 2007, Yannick Bisson became the lead in what was now called Murdoch Mysteries.
+In 2006, a thirteen episode series based on the novels was picked up, but there were questions about Outerbridge's continuing availability, since he was already starring in another series, ReGenesis.
+By 2007, Yannick Bisson became the lead in what was now called Murdoch Mysteries, with the other regular characters also recast.

 The series debuted on Citytv on January 20, 2008.
-The program was well received, both by the audience and by the critics: in the summer of 2008, it was nominated for fourteen Gemini Awards by the Academy of Canadian Cinema and Television.
+The program was well received, both by the audience and by the critics: in the summer of 2008, it was nominated for 14 Gemini Awards by the Academy of Canadian Cinema and Television.
 Critics were surprised, however, that Bisson was not among the nominees.
 The critics were also surprised in November when Murdoch Mysteries won only two Geminis.

 Meanwhile, Murdoch Mysteries was renewed for four more seasons between 2009 and 2012.
 In 2010 the program, which had previously been filmed only in Canada, went to Bristol, England, to film an episode.
 One big fan of the show was Canadian Prime Minister Stephen Harper, who agreed to play a small role in one of that season's episodes.
 The episode in which he appeared, playing a "clueless cop who fails to recognize then prime minister Wilfrid Laurier", aired in late July 2011.